Polem4rch/transit-resident-agent/paper.md

 The PoC consists of four components:

 Nodes — UDP listener processes that receive, process, and forward encapsulated payloads.
 Each node is stateless: it holds no memory of prior packets and contributes no persistent state to the agent.
-A node is simply a process bound to a port.
 In our PoC, nodes are implemented as Python processes on localhost ports.
 In a real deployment, each node would be a separate networked machine and the payload would exist physically in network infrastructure between hops.

 Payload — A JSON structure carrying the agent's complete state, encapsulated inside an outer packet designed to resemble innocuous heartbeat traffic.

 Injector — A one-time script that creates the initial payload, computes the origin hash, wraps it in the outer envelope, and delivers it to the first node.
-After injection the injector has no further role.
+After injection the injector has no further role and leaves no trace.

-Monitor — A tripwire listener that receives beacon transmissions from the agent at configurable hop intervals, recording hop count, uptime, integrity status, reporting node identity, and the agent's last thought.
+Monitor — A tripwire listener that receives beacon transmissions from the agent at configurable hop intervals, recording hop count, uptime, integrity status, reporting node identity, last thought, and full performance metrics.

 ### 4.2 Encapsulation Design